-Suffolk County Community College currently has direct industry partnerships with Fiat Chrysler, Ford, General Motors, Honda, Mercedes, Nissan, Subaru, Tesla and Toyota.
+Suffolk County Community College currently has direct industry partnerships with Fiat Chrysler, Ford, General Motors, Honda, Mercedes, Nissan, Subaru and Toyota.
 There is no other College in the SUNY system and potentially the nation with this level of support and Suffolk is the sole provider of training for these partners on Long Island.
-The Tesla program at Suffolk is one of only seven across the Nation and the only within the SUNY system.
 The new facility requested will lead to further development of these public /private partnerships as there is a vested interest locally and nationally to grow the workforce.
 This has resulted in the vision that Suffolk could be one of the Nation's most successful transportation technology programs.
 The College's geographic territory with each manufacturer partner varies but includes Suffolk County, Nassau County, Queens, Brooklyn and Manhattan as well as New Jersey and Connecticut in some instances.
 Currently SCCC is the only A.A.S. degree-granting, automotive technician training program on Long Island.
 While Farmingdale offers an automotive program, their model is significantly different.
 Two for-profit automotive schools exist in Queens which minimally affect our program.